On global smooth solutions to the 2D isentropic and irrotational Chaplygin gases with short pulse data: Energy estimates for the linearized equation and some higher order estimates

-In this section, we shall carry out the higher order $L^2$ estimates for some related quantities so that the last two terms of \eqref{e} can be absorbed by the left hand side, and hence the higher order energy estimates on \eqref{ge} can be done.
-To this end, we first state two elementary lemmas, whose 3D analogous results can be found in Lemma 7.3 of \cite{MY} and Lemma 12.57 of \cite{J} respectively.
+Next, we need to carry out the higher order $L^2$ estimates for some related quantities so that the last two terms of \eqref{e} can be absorbed by the left hand side, and hence the higher order energy estimates on \eqref{ge} can be done.
+To this end, we now state two elementary lemmas, whose analogous results can be found in \cite[Lemma 7.3]{MY}, \cite[Lemma 12.57]{J} and \cite[Lemma 8.1, 8.2]{Ding4}.

 \begin{lemma} For any function $\psi\in C^1(D^{{\mathfrak t}, u})$ vanishing on $C_0$, it holds that for small $\delta>0$,

 Therefore,

 Furthermore,